arlolOne/YetiCave/Readme.md

 ## YetiCave

-My educational project from HTMLAcademy.
+My educational project (PHP backend) from HTMLAcademy.
 YetiCave is a online auction of ski equipment.